-BHA will terminate a family's assistance if any household member has violated the family's obligation not to engage in any drug-related or violent criminal activity during participation in the HCV program.
+BHA will terminate a family's assistance if any household member has violated the family's obligation not to engage in any drug-related or violent criminal activity that threatens the health, safety, or peaceful enjoyment of the other residents during participation in the HCV program.

-BHA will consider all credible evidence, including but not limited to, any record of arrests and/or convictions of household members related to drug-related or violent criminal activity, and any eviction or notice to evict based on drug-related or violent criminal activity.
+BHA will consider all credible evidence, including but not limited to, any record of convictions of household members related to drug-related or violent criminal activity, and any eviction or notice to evict based on drug-related or violent criminal activity that threatens the health, safety, or peaceful enjoyment of the other residents.